11 Fun Things to Do in Durham This Summer

 Admission: The Duke Lemur Center does not accommodate walk-in visitors.
 All guests must have a prepaid tour reservation to visit the Lemur Center.

 What to Wear: Wear close-toed shoes and comfortable clothing.
-Masks are required when entering buildings.
+Consider bringing sunscreen or a rain jacket depending on weather.
+Masks are optional when entering buildings.

 Photography: Lemurs are extremely photogenic, and flash-free photography is allowed.